vishvAsa/AgamaH_vaiShNavaH/rAmAnuja-sampradAyaH/kriyA/venkaTa-nAtha-shAkhA/puNDre_ravilochanaH.md

 (Claim made by people like Sri Vaishnava Sri Krishnamachari that tk namam is the only original one is proven wrong by this fact.)

+### viShNu
+Perumal idols with such namams are very late.
+The diamond urdhvapundra used on devaraja of kanchi during one utsavam was apparently donated by achyutaraya as per inscription, iirc.
+So, the usage of such urdhvapundra on bhagavan Himself is definitely more than 5 centuries old -  No doubt.
+We see such usages in hampi as well.
+But not in the chola and pandya murtis

+#### Quasi-puNDras on viShNu
+However  see lepakshi Dashavatara murlas for instance (eg. Mahavishnu with abhayahasta) - These are datable to Achyutaraya if not slightly before- so post-1526, perhaps?

 <details open><summary>विश्वास-टिप्पनी</summary>

 so, originally viShNu did not wear puNDra - which would make sense since they symbolize his foot and so befit vaiShNavas instead?
 </details>

+And interestingly there seems to have been another variant of the Urdhvapundra for men, which today is restricted to women.
+Eg. Lakshminarayana and Kurmavatara

+i.e. the little shvetapundra crescent below (the diamondish mark for Kurma is usually made of javvadu or kasturi)

 ## sampradAya-difference